 Climate change has the potential to affect the global economy.
-The economic impacts of climate change on specific markets and regions are complex, varied and uncertain, rendering the timing and extent of impacts hard to predict at a company level.
+The economic impacts of climate change on specific markets and regions are complex, varied and uncertain, rendering the timing and extent of impacts challenging to predict at a company level.

 Our expectations are high-level guidance for companies.
-We support effective climate disclosure, as this contributes to sustainable market outcomes and enables a better understanding of the financial system’s exposure to climate-related risks.
+We support effective climate disclosure, as this contributes to sustainable market outcomes and enables a better understanding of the exposure to climate-related risks.
 We welcome efforts such as those of the Task Force on Climate-related Financial Disclosures (TCFD) to provide an internationally agreed framework for climate reporting.

 Our expectations are directed at all companies in our portfolio.
-We are, however, mindful that climate change risks may be especially relevant to companies whose operations or value chains result in significant greenhouse gas emissions.
+We are, however, mindful that climate change may be especially relevant to companies whose operations or value chains result in significant greenhouse gas emissions.
 Some expectations are specifically related to deforestation and other activities with material land use change impacts.
 Agriculture, forestry and other land use activities are a significant source of anthropogenic greenhouse gas emissions.
 Companies could also be directly or indirectly contributing to and affected by changes to ecosystems due to unsustainable land use practices.

 A. Integrate climate change considerations into policies and strategy